huaminghuangtw/Second-Brain/Apple Notes/🍴 Eating Habits.md

 	- ❗加工食品裡的「高果糖糖漿 (high-fructose corn syrup)」❗
 - [ ] Eat zero sugar
 - In reality, our body doesn't even need a spoon of sugar at all
-- To avoid insulin resistance, inflammation, and blood sugar swings/fluctuations → stable energy levels with a high baseline throughout the day
+- To avoid insulin resistance, inflammation, and blood sugar swings/fluctuations &rarr; stable energy levels with a high baseline throughout the day
 	- Sugar/sweeteners can make you hungry
 		- Insulin resistance means the cells of the body can no longer sufficiently absorb sugar from the bloodstream
 		- As a results, more and more sugar are needed to achieve the same reward effect in the brain